Tech Events

 About the Event

-The AI World Congress is becoming more specialized.
+The AI World Congress is growing more specialized, and this emphasis is its greatest asset.

 Gartner Data & Analytics Summit